Housing support and advice for homeowners, private landlords and tenants

 We offer a range of support and advice for homeowners, private landlords and tenants in privately rented housing, as well as people who may be looking for privately rented accommodation.

-Homeless households may be particularly at risk from coronavirus (COVID-19).
-If you are considering serving notice, or have served notice, on any of your tenants, email Homelessness@southglos.gov.uk or call us on 01454 868005 to talk to our homelessness prevention team.
+If you are considering serving notice, or have served notice, on any of your tenants, contact us through Homelessness@southglos.gov.uk or call us on 01454 868005 to talk to our homelessness prevention team.
 We offer a range of help and assistance to sustain tenancies and support landlords.

 - home owners unable to manage essential repairs and maintenance work may be eligible for a low interest loan.
 If you or a member of your household are disabled and need adaptations to your home to help we may be able to fund the work